hazim/OCproject3/README.md

-# OpenClassrooms / Project 03
+# OpenClassrooms / Project 03 - Integrate a mobile website with animations in CSS
+The finished site can be viewed [here](https://hazim.github.io/OCproject3/).
+Author: Hazim Sami

 ![screenshot of the site on mobile device](public/img/ohmyfood.jpg)